 Several observing facilities, identified by their own WSIs and which are not in close vicinity, could also be grouped to a station cluster to meet a defined purpose.
 These observing facilities may operate different sets of instruments for different programmes and/or be owned by different institutions (9-01 Supervising organization, WIGOS Metadata Standard (WMO-No. 1192)).
 For example, the three Global Atmosphere Watch (GAW) stations Zugspitze-Schneefernerhaus, Zugspitze-Gipfel and Hohenpeissenberg were able to be grouped together, as they are all contributing to the same purpose, and such grouping was also able to include the GOS surface land station Hohenpeissenberg (see Figure 3.4).
 The decision will always lay on the NFP, or someone with delegated authority in OSCAR/Surface, who should provide such a rationale under the cluster description.

 Figure 3.4.
 Example of a GAW/GOS station cluster, in Zugspitze-Hohenpeissenberg, Germany.

-It should be noted that further stations in this area which do not belong to this station cluster might be shown on the OSCAR/Surface map.Note: Further stations in this area which do not belong to this station cluster might be shown on the OSCAR/Surface map.
+Note: Further stations in this area which do not belong to this station cluster might be shown on the OSCAR/Surface map.

 3.2.3.6 Searching for station clusters in OSCAR/Surface